tembo-io/website/README.md

 - `title` is the title of the blog post.
 This will be displayed at the top of each post, on the main card list page, and in the `title` meta tag.

 - `authors` is an array of the authors of the post.
-Each author should be a string that matches the key of an author in the `AUTHORS` object inside of `/landing/content/config.ts`.
+Each author should be a string that matches the key of an author in the `AUTHORS` object inside of [here](https://github.com/tembo-io/website/blob/31ed5fdedd11579c83dbf7e151aa42287726685f/landing/src/content/config.ts#L31).

 - `tags` is an array of tags that the post is associated with.
 Each tag will be displayed inside of the left sidebar in each post and will also be used inside of the `keywords` meta tag.
 The main tags that we use are `postgres`. `extensions`, `stacks`, `engineering`, and `data`.

 - `image` is the path to the image that will be displayed at the top of the post and in the `og:image` meta tags.
-This should be placed inside of the [public folder](https://github.com/tembo-io/website/tree/main/landing/public).
+This MUST be placed inside of the [public folder](https://github.com/tembo-io/website/tree/main/landing/public) for it to work properly.
 Please contact the Tembo design team for the optimal size + branding for these images.

 - `date` is the date that the post was published.
 This will be displayed at the top of the post and used inside of the `pubDate` field in the RSS feed.

 - `description` (optional) is a short description of the post.
 This will be used inside of the `description` meta tag.

 #### 4. Code blocks
-Code blocks can be done as you usually would in typical markdown and will be automatically syntax highlighted + styled.
-Here's an example of what a code block looks like:
+Code blocks can be done as you usually would in typical markdown and will be automatically syntax highlighted + styled

 ```markdown
 // # Your code goes here :)
 ```
 #### 5. Adding images
-Images can be added to the post by using relative paths to any image files (`.jpg`, `.png`, `.svg`, etc are all supported) that are placed inside of the `content/blog/2024-09-20-example-post` directory.
+Images can be added to the post by using relative paths to any image files (`.jpg`, `.png`, `.svg`, etc are all supported) that are placed inside of the `content/blog/2024-09-20-example-post` directory (identical to how our old blog worked).
 An example post with images can be found [here](https://github.com/tembo-io/website/tree/main/landing/src/content/blog/2023-12-06-mq-benchmarks).

 #### 6. Admonitions (callouts)
 The Tembo blog supports admonitions or callouts.